RichardSterry/msc-project/docs/index.md

-# Speaker Representations in Neural Text-To-Speech Synthesis
+# Disentangled Speaker Representations in Neural Text-To-Speech Synthesis
 ### Richard Sterry, September 2018
 Audio samples and supplementary materials in support of my project for the MSc Computational Statistics & Machine Learning, UCL.

-I used Facebook AI Research's VoiceLoop model as the starting point.
-Many thanks to FAIR for making their implementation public on GitHub. cite paper and link to GitHub
+I used Facebook AI Research's [VoiceLoop](https://github.com/facebookresearch/loop) model as the starting point.
+Many thanks to FAIR for making their implementation public on GitHub.

 ## Part I: Introduction
 ### [Chapter 1: A Brief History of Speech Synthesis](introduction_resources.md)